How To Take Your Baby's Temperature With Digital Thermometer?

 What Is The Normal Temperature In Infants?

-According to the American Academy of Pediatrics, the normal body temperature in babies is between 97.5ºF (36.4ºC) and 99.5ºF (37.5ºC); 100.4ºF (38ºC) and higher is considered a fever (3).
+According to the American Academy of Pediatrics, the normal body temperature is between 97.5ºF (36.4ºC) and 99.5ºF (37.5ºC); 100.4ºF (38ºC) and higher is considered a fever in babies (3).

 How To Measure Baby Temperature With A Digital Thermometer?